MSX646/Inception/README.md

 - A Docker container that contains MariaDB
 - A volume that contains WordPress database
 - A second volume that contains WordPress website files
-- A docker-network that establishes the connection between your containers
+- A docker-network that establishes the connection between containers
 - And bonus services (Redis, Adminer, Portainer, SFTP, simple web page)

 ## Here is an diagram of the expected result